andrew henderson menu

 Basically, no.

-If you’re an American entrepreneur considering renouncing your US citizenship who already has a successful business venture in the US, your standing business venture may already qualify you for an E-2 visa, so this is something to keep in mind.
+If you’re an American entrepreneur considering renouncing your US citizenship and already have a successful business venture in the US, keep in mind that your standing business venture may already qualify you for an E-2 visa.

-The first step to apply for the E-2 visa is filling out the non-immigrant visa form, also known as DS-160, online and uploading a passport photo.
-The application must be filled out entirely in English.
-You will also be asked to pay the application fee and print the receipt.
+The first step in applying for the E-2 visa is to fill out the non-immigrant visa form, also known as the DS-160.
+You can do this online by uploading a passport photo.
+You’ll also be required to pay the application fee and print the receipt for later use.

 The next step is to contact your nearest US consulate or embassy to schedule an interview.
 Each particular embassy/consulate may have additional application requirements, so check with them for a more detailed understanding of which documents to bring with you.